 Contents

-Missions National Park is a UNESCO World Heritage site
+Missions National Park UNESCO World Heritage Site

 Texas, like California, and most of the American West, was once a Spanish colony.
 During the 1700s, the Spanish established missions throughout Texas—there are five in San Antonio alone!
 In 2015, all five missions in San Antonio were given UNESCO’s World Heritage status, meaning they are of extreme cultural and historical importance and are protected by international treaties.